 The 169 targets within the 17 goals, however, aren’t enough to create a long-lasting impact.
 They have been set to inspire global leaders and governments to come up with concrete actions that will create positive, long-term changes.
 The 17 global partnership goal reflects this, requiring cooperation between stakeholders to achieve better results and make data exchange easier.

 This is where technology comes in.
-New technologies like AI, machine learning, big data, computer vision, and others, can help stakeholders get more concrete guidance on how to act towards achieving the SDGs.
+More specifically AI technology solutions, machine learning (ML), big data, computer vision, and others, can help stakeholders get more concrete guidance on how to act towards achieving the SDGs.

-As one of the most emerging technologies, AI will have a great impact on our future actions.
+As one of the most emerging technologies, AI and ML will have a great impact on our future actions.
 According to Grand View Research, the global AI market was estimated at $39.9 billion in 2019 and is projected to grow at a compound annual growth rate (CAGR) of 42.2% from 2020 to 2027.
 This rapid growth is a plus for AI and SDG goals as adoption of the technology will further permeate a wide range of industries and sectors.
 Meaning, AI will further become part of the solution concerning these goals.

 AI and climate change has been an area that has been gaining a lot of traction in recent years.
 For example, AI can be used to manage environmental changes and impacts in many different economic fields and conditions.
 Renewable distributed electricity grids integrated with AI, safer supply chains, environmental control and regulation, and weather condition forecasting, are only some of the possible applications.